OIAnalytics®

 Proxy Configuration

-| Use proxy | Route requests through a proxy. |
+| Use proxy | Route requests through a proxy server. | Enabled/Disabled |

-| Proxy URL | URL of the proxy server (e.g., http://proxy.example.com:8080). |
+| Proxy URL | URL of the proxy server. | http://proxy.example.com:8080 |

-| Proxy username | Username for proxy authentication (if required). |
+| Proxy username | Username for proxy authentication (if required). | proxy_user |

-| Proxy password | Password for proxy authentication (if required). |
+| Proxy password | Password for proxy authentication (if required). | •••••••• |

 Throttling Settings

-| Max read interval | Maximum duration (in seconds) for each data request interval.
-Larger intervals are automatically divided into smaller chunks not exceeding this value. | Seconds | 3600 |
+| Max read interval | Maximum duration of each sub-query in seconds.
+Larger time ranges are automatically split into chunks not exceeding this value. | 3600 |

-| Read delay | Delay (in milliseconds) between consecutive data requests.
-Helps prevent server overload. | Milliseconds | 1000 |
+| Read delay | Pause in milliseconds between consecutive sub-queries.
+Helps prevent server overload and manages rate limits. | 1000 |

 How Throttling Works

-Max read interval = 3600(1 hour) will be split into 24 separate 1-hour requests
+Max read interval = 3600(1 hour) is split into 24 separate 1-hour sub-queries. - Read delay — A pause is inserted between sub-queries to manage server load.

-- Example: With
+- Overlap — With

 Recommended Configurations